oc-garcia/AdvancedReactMeta-Assessment/INSTRUCTIONS.md

 Each link should be a `a` tag.
 Each `a` tag should have as children the name of the section: "Contact Me" and "Projects".
 When clicking on the link, the url should show the corresponding section.
 For example, when clicking on the "Contact Me" link, the url path should be `/#contact-me`.
 Also, the click should scroll to the corresponding section with a smooth animation.
 The code for that has been provided for you via the `handleClick` function.
 You need to hook that function with the `a` tag `onClick` event.
-Bear in mind the Projects section has an id called `projects-section` and the Contact Me section has an id called `contactme-section`.
+Bear in mind the Projects section has an id called `projects-section` and the Contact Me section has an id called ``.

 Avoid any key related warnings when opening the console.